 There is no one right way to have teams coordinate with each other.
-Some of the key factors to consider are:
+Some key factors to consider are:

 Coordinating teams must be driven by value realization.
 This means that we must use slice the items that come into our product backlogs into vertical slices that can pulled by the teams together.
 Here are two case studies that show how to do that:

 The implementation and integration part of SAFe is very solid and represents real value-added work.
 Here are some areas for potential improvement.